The following are the most frequently asked questions about HSCG Membership. Click any question to display the

 Is there any grace period if my membership lapses?

-If you renew within the next 90 days you will retain your current member number.
-If you do not and renew at a later time a new member number will be assigned to you..
+If you renew within 90 days of expiration you will retain your current member number.
+If you do not and renew at a later time a new member number will be assigned to you.

 If I renew before the term of my membership is up do I lose days?

-Why is an Associate Membership limited to five (5) years?
+Why is an Novice Membership limited to five (5) years?